Astralsound - P.A. Systems and Equipment for Sale or Hire

 Equalisation or Equaliser (see Equaliser, below).

 A form of tone control.
 Early audio equipment tended to reproduce audible frequencies very unevenly, accentuating some frequencies and reducing others.
 Filter circuits, acting on parts of the audio frequency range, were initially designed to correct (equalise) this.
-Although equalisers are now more often used for other purposes (either to combat feedback or "creatively" to tailor the sound for individual tastes), the original description is still used universally.
-For details of modern EQ, see the Graphic EQ and Parametric EQ pages, or the EQ section on the Mixers page.
+Although equalisers are now more often used for other purposes (either to combat feedback or ‘creatively’ to tailor the sound for individual tastes), the original description is still used universally.
+For details of modern EQ, see the Graphic EQ and Parametric EQ pages, and the EQ section on the Mixers page.

 See Enhancer (above).

-Device that increases the Dynamic Range of an audio signal.
+A device that increases the Dynamic Range of an audio signal.
 See the Expanders page for more details.

 Monitor systems provide foldback.

 Usually stated in Decibels: the ratio between input voltage and output voltage.
-Note that the ratio does not have to be positive (the output voltage may be a fraction of the input voltage, rather than a multiple of it): although in common vocabulary "gain" has connotations of "increase", in electronic circuits gain can be negative as well as positive, so that a PAD switch or attenuator is applying negative gain (-dB).
+Note that the ratio does not have to be positive (the output voltage may be a fraction of the input voltage, rather than a multiple of it): although in common vocabulary ‘gain’ has connotations of ‘increase’, in electronic circuits gain can be negative as well as positive, so that a PAD switch or attenuator is applying negative gain (−dB).

 Unit of frequency (abbreviation Hz): the number of cycles per second.